Cytochalasin B: Efficacy

-In vitro studies showed that a concentration of 30 μM of cytochalasin B significantly reduces the relative viscosity of a 20 μM normal actin filament solution as well as it has decreased in a 20 μMm gluthathionyl-actin filament solution.
+In vitro studies showed that a concentration of 30 μM of cytochalasin B significantly reduces the relative viscosity of a 20 μM normal actin filament solution as well as it has decreased in a 20 μMm glutathionyl-actin filament solution.

 In vivo the effective concentration is even lower.
 It seemed that a 2 μM concentration is sufficient in living cells to accomplish a measurable influence on the actin polymerization.
 The nucleation phase took 2-4 times as long as in the control groups.
 On elongation, the effects were minimal; on annealing negligible.
 This might be due to an actual difference in molecular interactions of cytochalasin B during those three steps or simply due to the fact that the lag phase is the rate-determining step in the overall polymerization.

 Applications

 Actin polymerization studies

 As cytochalasin B inhibits actin filament polymerization, many cellular processes depending on actin filament functions are affected.
 Cytokinesis is inhibited, however, mitosis is unaffected.
 Due to the effects on several cellular functions but lack of general toxicity, cytochalasin B is applied in actin polymerization studies, cell imaging methods, cell cycle studies and can possibly be used as anticancer drug.